 Legal issues can arise through wrongful termination, so it is best to include a reason in your notice to document your decision.

 Write where to forward mail, future notices, or the security deposit.

 You will need a signed Affidavit of Service if you are not the person serving the termination letter.

 The person serving the notice hands the signed letter to the intended recipient, the landlord or the tenant.
 This affidavit indicates that the party received the notice on a specific date.

 Download a lease termination letter template as a PDF or Word file to start writing your own.

 What are some tips for writing a lease termination letter?

 Here are a few general rules to follow when writing your lease termination letter:

 - Proofread for errors.
-Check dates and spelling to make sure the information is accurate.
+Check dates and the document’s grammar/spelling to make sure the information is accurate.

 - Do not sit on it.
-Once you know you need to terminate your lease early, write and send your lease termination letter as soon as possible.
-If you want to terminate early, giving the other party as much notice as possible is better.
+Once you know you need to terminate your lease, write and send your lease termination letter as soon as possible to give the other party reasonable notice.

 How do I deliver a lease termination letter?